ibm-cloud-docs/containers/cs_tutorials.md

 With this tutorial, you can deploy and manage a Kubernetes cluster in {{site.data.keyword.containerlong}}.
 Learn how to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster.
 {:shortdesc}

-In this tutorial series, you can see how a fictional public relations firm uses Kubernetes capabilities to deploy a containerized app in {{site.data.keyword.Bluemix_notm}}.
+In this tutorial series, you can see how a fictional public relations firm uses Kubernetes capabilities to deploy a containerized app in {{site.data.keyword.cloud_notm}}.
 Leveraging {{site.data.keyword.toneanalyzerfull}}, the PR firm analyzes their press releases and receives feedback.

 ## Objectives